hng-tech/remote_job_alert/README.md

 **NOTES:**

 &mdash; After making changes to the repo, push to your forked branch and create a pull request, make sure there are no merge conflicts.

+&mdash; Remove all unnecessary comments so as to keep the code clean and understandable.